MPopovych/LazyArchiveReader/README.md

 ## WIP
 This project is still in development and might never be finalised.
 Feel free to contribute with a PR to this project.

+## Plans and tasks
+- Implement 7z support
+- Implement a read-only function to produce a data class that mirrors the archive structure
+- More unit tests
+- Benchmarks